EnigmaCurry/d.rymcg.tech/README.md

 `*.d.example.com` or an explicit `A` record having been created for this hostname.)

+Note: if you use a workstation that goes to sleep, or loses network connectivity, you may find that your shared+multiplexed SSH connections will sometimes become zombies and stop communication.
+Get used to running `killall ssh` before trying to restablish the connection.

 ### Set remote Docker context

 On your local workstation, create a new [Docker